-With six kids—homeschooling half and the other half in college—our one income was stretching thinner and thinner while expenses were growing larger and larger.
-Late nights as a freelance writer produced minimal help and likely expedited the second round of cancer for me.
+With six kids—homeschooling half and the other half in college—our resources were stretching thinner and thinner while expenses were headed in the other direction.
+Late nights as a freelance writer produced minimal help and the exhaustion expedited a second round of cancer for me.

-Several years later, shortly after our sweet golden retriever Sunny had passed, my husband announced, “When we’re ready for another dog, let’s make it our pet AND our home business.
-Let’s get into dog breeding.”
+Several years later, shortly after our sweet golden retriever Sunny had passed, he announced, “When we’re ready for another dog, let’s make it our pet and our home business.
+Let’s try dog breeding.”

-#2 A breeding dog—this pet would also be our breeding dog, one with the smarts of a golden retriever, but non-shedding, and would have the health and genetics to ensure many years of joy—and this would be passed on to her puppies to do the same for their buyers.
+#2 A BREEDING DOG—She would also be our breeding dog, one with the teddy bear features of the English golden retriever, the non-shedding trait from the poodle, and the great disposition and intelligence of both.
+She would have the parental clearances and/or tested health and genetics to ensure many years of joy, longevity, and great temperament that could be passed on to generations of puppies.

 Three years passed...

-We still didn’t have a dog.
+Still no pet.
 Something kept telling me to hold off.
-That “something” was Someone--God.
-It was hard.
-My youngest, Daniel, would periodically go with me to the local pet rescue to get our “puppy fix.”
+That “something” or Someone—God.
+At times it was excruciatingly hard.
+My nine-year-old son Daniel would periodically go with me to the local pet rescue to get our “puppy fix.”
 The routine was the same.
 We’d slowly look at all the dogs.
-Then we’d go to that special room where we would one-by-one snuggle and play with as many as we could, until workers caught on to us, and we could tell we’d overstayed our welcome.
+Then we’d go to that special room where we would one-by-one snuggle and play with as many as we could, until the workers caught on to us, and politely ushered us along.

-One day, in a moment of weakness, the inevitable happened.
-We found a puppy we couldn’t leave--Dillon.
-I felt he had chosen us.
+One day, there was a moment of weakness.
+We found that puppy we couldn’t leave--Dillon.
+He had "chosen us."
 Daniel begged for us to take this sweet boy with soft, black, wavy curls home.
 We called Joe.
-Of course, he did not say, “no,” but he gently reminded me that we had talked about our new pet also being our home business.
-My heart sank.
-He really wasn’t giving up on this, was he?
-God still had me on a journey of learning to honor my husband and be his helper in his endeavors.
-It was so hard.
-I made the choice to wait.
-We walked out of there without Dillon, back to our puppy-less home.
-For months, Daniel put coins in his piggy bank he’s labeled “Dillon,” thinking if he only saved enough, we could go back and get him.
+Of course, he could have made it easier by saying, "No." Instead, he gently reminded me that we had talked about our new pet also being our home business.
+Really?!?
+I knew I could walk out of there with that dog, and Joe wouldn't be angry, but...UGH...God.
+And Joe hadn't given up on his idea.
+It was difficult for me and torturous for Daniel, but I made the choice.
+We walked out of there.
+Without Dillon.
+Back to our puppy-less home.
+For months, Daniel put coins in his piggy bank he’d labeled “Dillon,” thinking if he only he could save up enough . . .

 Then, providentially, our dear friends Tim and Deanne Geurkink approached us.
 God was doing something equally amazing in their lives.
-Deanne will share their amazing story as well.
-So, if you haven’t already, hop on over there and read her story, too!
+Tim and Deanne will share their story, too.
+So, if you haven’t already, hop on over there and read it, once they have it up.